isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 </a>
 <p>Promoting responsible pet ownership and community animal caregiving is
 essential for improving animal health and welfare in our urban environment.</p>
-<p>Nature Kakis chapters can look to organise the following types of educational
+<p>Nature Kakis Chapters can look to organise the following types of educational
 outreach programmes:</p>
 <ul data-tight="true" class="tight">
 <li>